South Park In The Middle Of Huge Lawsuit, But It's Not For Prince Harry And Meghan Markle Parody

 Instead, the lawsuit in question is more of a battle between two of the biggest entertainment companies out there, with Warner Bros.
 Discovery going after Paramount Global for millions of dollars over the claims that the latter breached contracts with its straight-to-streaming South Park fare.
 Execs at HBO Max are less concerned with the content itself, and more that their platform is missing out on original content.
 (And not the episodes that were pulled from streaming by the platform itself.)

-The suit stems back to a massive 2019 deal made in which WBD put up $500 million for streaming rights to South Park episodes, with the aim to showcase the 20+ seasons on the yet-to-debut HBO Max, which kicked off in May 2020.
+The suit stems back to a massive 2019 deal made in which WBD put up $500 million for streaming rights to some of the best South Park episodes, with the aim to showcase the 20+ seasons on the yet-to-debut HBO Max, which kicked off in May 2020.
 According to that deal, HBO Max was allegedly assured that Comedy Central would be producing at least three more seasons, with ten episodes per season.
 Those plans didn’t go through in full, however, with Season 24 consisting of just “The Pandemic Special” and “South ParQ Vaccination Special,” while Season 25 comprises the six episodes released in Feb-March 2022.
 The current season is reportedly following suit with another six-installment stretch, which would make 14 total eps, far lower than the 30 that were supposedly promised.

 On top of all that, the lawsuit is pointing to the four currently available South Park specials that were produced solely as Paramount+ exclusives.
 According to the plaintiffs, Paramount “blatantly intended” to have its own streaming service come out advantageous over HBO Max, and blames the company for making “multiple and flagrant duplicitous contortions of fact.”